ApprenticeAI/frapy/docs/topics/spiders.rst

    .. attribute:: name

        A string which defines the name for this spider.
-The spider name is how the spider is located (and instantiated) by Scrapy, so it must be unique.
+The spider name is how the spider is located (and instantiated) by Frapy, so it must be unique.
 However, nothing prevents you from instantiating more than one instance of the same spider.
 This is the most important spider attribute and it's required.